Undergraduate Course: Principles and Design of IoT Systems (INFR11150)

 On completion of this course, the student will be able to:

-- Experience working with another team member with complimentary skill sets, and develop skills in project management, requirements capture and negotiations.
+- Experience working with another team member with complimentary skill sets; develop skills in project management, requirements capture, negotiations, and oral and written presentations.

 |Graduate Attributes and Skills